bkatzung/kcsg-kartra-pages/readme.txt

-In Live mode, the content is always loaded directly from Kartra's infrastructure, so visitors will always get the most recently published version without any additional effort on your part.
+In Live mode, the content is always loaded directly from Kartra's infrastructure, so visitors will always get the most recently published version without any additional action required on your part.

-Since content comes from Kartra domains, tracking and analytics should work exactly the same.
+Content is delivered in iframes using the standard kartra domains, so tracking and analytics should all work as normal.

-Page-loading performance might be better (or the same, or worse), depending on numerous static and dynamic factors.

 = What are the advantages of Kartra Download mode over Kartra Live mode? =

 Since your content is being served directly from your WordPress domain, it will definitely be attributed to your WordPress domain by search engines.
-(In Live mode, your content appears in an "iframe" with your Kartra domain, and therefore might be attributed to your Kartra domain instead.)
+(In Live mode, search engines might attribute your content to your Kartra domain.)

-Since Download-mode content is regular HTML and doesn't involve a JavaScript-generated iframe, search engines that don't understand JavaScript will still be able to index your content.
+Since Download-mode content is regular HTML and doesn't involve several levels of JavaScript indirection, search engines that don't understand JavaScript will still be able to index your content.

-While Live mode uses the Kartra brand tab/site icon, Download mode uses your WordPress-configured site icon.

-Page-loading performance might be better (or the same, or worse), depending on numerous static and dynamic factors.
-Cache mode elininates one round-trip network request associated with requesting and retrieving the page loader embed script (since it's not used in this mode), but this could potentially be overshadowed by other factors.
+Download mode does more work in advance so that fewer steps and fewer network requests and responses are required to display the final page.

-Important note: Per Kartra, due to cross-domain cookie restrictions, some tracking might not be accurate in download-to-server configurations (including KKP's Download mode).
-On pages where this is a concern, please use Live mode instead.
+Important: Per Kartra, due to cross-domain cookie restrictions, some tracking might not be accurate in download-to-server configurations (including KKP's Kartra Download mode).
+On pages where this is a concern, please use Kartra Live mode instead.

 = How does KCSG Kartra Pages compare to Aaron Reimann's Blank Slate? =

 KKP's WordPress mode should be virtually identical in function to Blank Slate.

-KKP's Kartra Live mode has lower overhead than Blank Slate because it is specifically tuned for the way Kartra's page loader embed script works.

-KKP's Kartra Download mode incorporates a Kartra-specific process for downloading Kartra-built pages and displaying them directly from WordPress.
-Blank Slate does not, because it's a more general-purpose plugin.
+In comparison, KKP's Kartra Live mode...

+* Uses a very-low-overhead, Kartra-tuned page-loading process
+* Is designed to reduce the chances of page-loading loops sometimes observed when using Blank Slate
+* Saves a custom page loader in WordPress, saving a step in the display process
+* Uses your WordPress site icons instead of Kartra site icons

+KKP's Kartra Download mode:

+* Saves a snapshot of your published Katra page directly in the WordPress database, eliminating several steps in the display process
+* Also uses your WordPress site icons instead of Kartra site icons
+* Ensures SEO efforts will be attributed to your WordPress domain

 == Screenshots ==